ovimihai/redis-ru101-course-notes/Week-3.md

             - `HDEL ticket_hold:event1 ts:order_id1`
         - `EXEC`

-- Backout tickets automatically
+- Back out tickets automatically
     - check expired tickets
     - `HSCAN` periodically on `ticket_hold:event1 ts:*`
-        - compare with a cutooff_limit
+        - compare with a cutoff_limit
-    - this is not recomanded for large datasets
+    - this is not remanded for large datasets
     - better use a sorted set for larger number of reservations